fedora-python/portingdb/docs/update_portingdb.rst

 Package state changes
 *********************

-*idle -> mispackaged*
+idle -> mispackaged
     A bug was opened:

 * Check the bug, make sure it makes sense.
 Otherwise let someone know.

-*idle -> missing / mispackaged -> missing / released -> missing*
+idle -> missing, mispackaged -> missing, released -> missing
     The package was dropped from Fedora or got rid of all dependencies:

 * Find the package in the old version of portingdb, open spec or logs and look for the change that removed all python dependencies or retired the package.
-* Note in the `etherpad` in case of any of the above.
+* Note in the Etherpad or PR description in case of any of the above.
 * If anything else happened, ask the team.

-*idle -> released /mispackaged -> released*
+idle -> released, mispackaged -> released
     Someone has ported the package and it went to Fedora:

 * Find the package in the newest version of portingdb and check the bug.
 * Gather information to give a badge to the packager:

-  * Find who is the packager.
-Check the bug or the log of the spec file.
+  * Find who is the packager: check the bug or the log of the spec file
-  * Find the packager's fedora user name in pkdb.
+  * Find the packager's fedora user name in pkdb
+  * Put four pieces of info into the Etherpad or PR description:

+    * username
+    * full name
-  * Put four pieces of info into the Etherpad: username, full name, name of the project and name of the bug or commit (to put on the wiki)
+    * name of the project
+    * name of the bug or commit (to put on the wiki)

-*mispackaged -> in progress*
+mispackaged -> in progress
     Someone is porting the package:

 * Check the bug and make sure it makes sense.

-*missing -> released*
+missing -> released
     New Python 3 package was added to Fedora:

 * Look through the package spec file to check if anything is important.
-* Notify on Etherpad about the new package.
+* Notify in the Etherpad or PR description about the new package.

-*missing -> idle*
+missing -> idle
     The package got added to Fedora only with Python 2 version:

+* Check the rpm list for Python 3 package.
 * Look if the package is Python 3 compatible on upstream.
 * Check package review request for any mention of Python 3 support.
-* Check the upstream code for Python 3 support and file a bug if upstream is Python 3 compatible.
-Note in review request that Python 3 package was missed.
+* Check the upstream code for Python 3 support and if upstream is Python 3 compatible:

+  * File a bug
-* Check the rpm list for Python 3 package.
+  * Note in review request that Python 3 package was missed

+relesed -> mispackaged
+    There is an issue with Python 3 subpackage:

+* Open the package in `portingdb` and check requirements for `python3-` subpackage:

+  * If the subpackage is dragging py2 dependency in, check the latest change and find what caused it
+  * File a bug

-*released -> idle / released -> in-progress*
+released -> idle, released -> in-progress
+    There is an issue with the package:

 * Let someone know.